emojicode/emojicode.github.io/src/guides/input-methods.md

 So, you've installed Emojicode and are willing to spend the rest of the weekend and maybe your life programming with it.
 It is a language crafted by Gods, you think.
 But, suddendly, a realization comes to you.
 Your keyboard has no worthy symbols.
 Just those letters you used for your old programming activities.

-Do not fear, for Gods where not crazy when they crafted Emojicode, they also created input methods and shortcuts so you could code in this beautiful language.
+Do not fear, for Gods were not crazy when they crafted Emojicode!
+They also created input methods and shortcuts so you could code in this beautiful language.

 ## macOS Emojipicker